sdnfv/openNetVM/docs/INSTALL.md

 7. Applying settings after reboot
 ------------
 After a reboot, you can configure your environment again (load kernel modules and bind the NIC) by running `scripts/setup_environment.sh`.
+Also, please double check if environment variables are activited using `$echo $Variable` , if not, please go to step 3 to set them.

 Troubleshooting
 -------------